What Causes Postpartum Cramping And How To Get Rid Of It?

 You could have back pain due to your body’s physical changes during pregnancy.
 The physical stress during labor strains the back muscles causing pain, which remains until the muscles regain their strength in a few months.

-If you had back pain before pregnancy, you may be at a higher risk of developing postpartum soreness in your back.
+If you have a history of back pain, you may be at a higher risk of developing back pain after pregnancy.
 Being overweight or inactive also increases the risk (2).

 2. Lower and upper abdominal pain